 Meta keywords won’t improve your website’s rankings.
 Adding them to your homepage may expose your search engine optimization (SEO) strategy to your competitors.
 A competitor can view your homepage’s HTML, and upon locating the meta keywords, the competitor will know which keywords you are targeting.

 If your homepage contains media, you’ll need to optimize it.
 Media consists of non-textual forms of digital content, such as images and videos.

 When used on your homepage, it can improve onsite engagement by encouraging visitors to stay longer.
-Media can send other positive signals to search engines as well, but only if you optimize it.
+Media can also send other positive signals to search engines, but only if you optimize it.